 If it’s not lumps, it’s blandness.
 Making a velvety smooth, full-bodied gravy has eluded me for years.
-It is the reason why, in the midst of the hustle and bustle of the crazy hour before dinner, I nonchalantly ask, “Who wants to make the gravy?” as if it were an afterthought.
-Thankfully, there is always someone who volunteers, often, my husband Kelly and his mother, Catherine.
+It is the reason why, in the midst of the hustle and bustle of the crazy hour before dinner, I nonchalantly ask, “Who wants to make the gravy?” as if it were an afterthought instead of a worry.
+Thankfully, there is always someone who volunteers, often, my husband Kelly and his mother.

 “Make a light brown roux* with equal parts butter and all-purpose flour.
 I probably use ¼ to ½ stick of butter.
 Add hot turkey drippings and fonds** if you have them.
-Have two cups or so of heated chicken broth ready, and even if it’s good and homemade, have “Knorrs” or “Better Than Bullion” chicken base available for salt and seasoning later.
-Slowly, stir broth into the cooked roux and drippings mixture and boil on medium-high until you get the consistency you want.
-Season to taste with lots of ground black pepper and the chicken bullion.
+Have two cups or so of heated chicken broth ready, and even if it’s good and homemade, have “Knorrs” or “Better Than Bullion” chicken base available for salt and seasoning later on.
+Slowly, stir broth into the roux and drippings and boil them on medium-high until you get the consistency you want.
+Season to taste with lots of ground black pepper and chicken bullion.
 It’s usually good enough to drink!”

-*To learn what a roux is, check out Bruce’s Turkey and Sausage Gumbo and learn why you might also want to consider saving the turkey carcass and trimmings this year.
+*To learn what a roux is, check out Bruce’s Turkey and Sausage Gumbo and learn why you should save the turkey carcass and trimmings this year.